kubernetes/enhancements/keps/sig-storage/6058-csi-global-mount-fallback/README.md

 Unit tests cover both sides of the interface.
-In `pkg/volume/csi`, `ListGlobalVolumes` returns one entry per global mount with the real volume handle in the spec, skips `volumeDevices`, skips a directory whose volume data will not load or names another volume, and still recovers one staged before this feature existed.
+In `pkg/volume/csi`, `ListGlobalVolumes` returns one entry per global mount with the real volume handle in the spec, skips a directory whose volume data will not load or names another volume, and still recovers one staged before this feature existed.
 In `pkg/volume`, only a plugin implementing the interface is returned.
-In `pkg/kubelet/volumemanager`, a listed volume is registered with an uncertain device and the reported mount path, one already tracked is left alone, a raw block volume is left to the block path, a plugin that cannot list is not fatal, and the gate is exercised in both positions.
+In `pkg/kubelet/volumemanager`, a listed volume is registered with an uncertain device and the reported mount path, one already tracked is left alone, a plugin that cannot list is not fatal, and the gate is exercised in both positions.
+The block cases arrive with the block listing: one volume listed from `volumeDevices` and registered through its mapper, the `staging` and `publish` siblings left out, and a directory whose name does not match the `specVolID` it carries refused.

 ##### Integration tests